ReactiumCore/Reactium-Legacy/readme.md

 | [state.js](https://github.com/Atomic-Reactor/Reactium/blob/master/readme.md#the-statejs-file) | The default state of the component. |

 > Don't worry, there's a CLI command that automates component creation.

+> **Note:** You will need to restart the build after creating a new component with state, reducers, actions, actionTypes, etc.

 ### The actions.js File